Abousidikou/process/README.md

 0 1 * * * process_pro.sh "report"
 ```

+## If there are file before setting of this automatic save, you can use process_all_pro.sh to save all
 ## Replace every line in process_pro.sh, process_pro.py and process_all_pro.sh  by the exact informations according to your work environment